BBQ & Grilling Tips

 pressing the burgers on the grill?
 This became common practice

-Let your food grill and do not press it, poke it or scoot
+Let your food cook and do not press it, poke it or scoot

 it around.
 Pressing it will squeeze out the succulent juices